abhay-byte/Clinicofrontend/RENDER_DEPLOYMENT.md

 - `server.js`: Express server that serves the built React application
 - `package.json`: Contains build and start scripts
 - `render.yaml`: Render-specific configuration file

+## Troubleshooting

+### "Missing script: start" Error
+If you encounter this error during deployment:
+1. Verify that your `package.json` includes a "start" script
+2. The script should be: `"start": "node server.js"`
+3. Make sure to commit and push all changes to your repository

+### Large Bundle Size Warning
+You may see warnings about chunks larger than 500kB after minification.
+This is normal for React applications with many components.
+The application will still function correctly, but you can optimize bundle size by:
+- Using dynamic imports for code splitting
+- Implementing lazy loading for routes
+- Removing unused dependencies

+### Port Configuration
+The server is configured to use the PORT environment variable provided by Render, falling back to port 3000 if not set.
+This ensures compatibility with Render's deployment process.